 The minimum TOEFL for enrolling is 70, but getting funding for a PhD through a TA line usually requires higher English proficiency than the minimum.
 You will have a chance to demonstrate English proficiency during your interview.

-The funded rate is unfortunately always lower than the admissions rate.
-We typically offer full funding to 5-7 PhD students per year.
+Our program is young and we have been getting more selective over time, as the number of strong applicants increases.
+In 2020, our acceptance rate for the PhD was 8%, and for the MS it was 35%.
 Many students who are not accepted with funding into the PhD are offered admission into the MS program.
 If you are an excellent MS student, it is likely you will be at the top of the PhD funding list two years later!

 There is on-campus housing available for graduate students.
 Students also live in nearby Camden apartment buildings like The Victor, just across the Delaware River in Philadelphia, elsewhere in Southern New Jersey (like Haddonfield, Cherry Hill, Collingswood), or somewhere else in New Jersey.